sreejithbukkerji/DataflowSchemaSampling/README.md

 ```

 With that, we have the data required for the overview report.
 Please be aware that this is a high level report only and won't be able to see every single data inside the tables.
+Instead of using the Table.FirstN(), we could use Table.LastN() - to get the last N rows or use Table.SelectRows() and use a condition to generate the rows.
+You could very well do some rando msampling by using the index, List.Random() and Table.SelectRows() to select some random rows from the data.
+Learn more about the Table Functions from [Microsoft Learn](https://learn.microsoft.com/en-us/powerquery-m/table-functions)